AssetAtlasTracker/AssetAtlas/documentation.md

 # MongoDB

+We are using MongoDB as our database.
+It works well for what we do, and you should be able to get the gist of what fields currently exist and how they work from looking at the files in the models subdirectory.
+I will explain though that we use a schema (e.g. BasicItemSchema) and an interface (e.g. IBasicItem) which are different things.
+The schema is for MongoDB itself (actually mongoose but dont worry about it).
+The interface is for setting thing's types for TypeScript.
+Also for many of our database items we have a normal version and a populated version of the interface.
+The populated version is for when we like, fully load an item and want say its image and children items to actually be loaded, instead of just being an item ID like they are stored in the actual database.
+Different API calls will sometimes populate or not populate items/fields that get returned from queries.
+We do this to avoid sending unnecessary data around.

 # Tailscale

 We currently use tailscale for multi device/hosting support.
 Tailscale itself is a flawed solution to what we want to do.
 Ideally users could just self host from their own machine, but because we lack access to port forwarding at rose this was the best option we could find.
 Tailscale is a wire gaurd vpn protocol, where devices communicate via p2p whenever possible.
 But sometiems (I dont know what the conditions around this are), the devices communicate via tailscales servers.
 But the data is encrypted in that case.
 I'll also add that I read at some point that it was possible to self host an actual server, that anyone could access without having tailscale installed on their device, but that this would require getting HTTPS to work when hosting.
 It may have also cost some money or had some other limitations?
 Anyway the HTTPS problem is another thing, AssetAtlas right now only runs on HTTP for another reason I dont fully remember.
 You could try to fix this, it's probably possible we didnt spend too much time trying to switch it over as we got the tailscale hosting stuff out of the way pretty early in development and had bigger fish to fry once it was working at all.